egison/egison-ruby/README.md

 For example, programmers can define their own matcher in Egison.
 (In Egison, the list, multiset, and set matchers are defined in the library not builtin.)
 We can pattern-match against infinite lists.
-There are a new programming world!
+There is a new programming world!

 ## LICENSE